apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/develop/springboot.md

 ## Creating a Project
 The fastest way to create a Dubbo application is to use the official project scaffold tool - <a href="https://start.dubbo.apache.org" target="_blank">start.dubbo.apache.org</a> online service.
 It helps developers create Spring Boot structured applications and automatically manage dependencies like `dubbo-spring-boot-starter` along with necessary configurations.

 Additionally, Jetbrain also provides an Apache Dubbo project plugin for quickly creating Dubbo Spring Boot projects, which is on par with start.dubbo.apache.org.
-For specific installation and usage, please refer to the [blog post](/en/blog/2023/10/23/intellij-idea%EF%B8%8Fapache-dubboidea官方插件正式发布/).
+For specific installation and usage.

 ## dubbo-spring-boot-starter
 In the [Quick Start](/en/overview/mannual/java-sdk/quick-start/), we have detailed typical Dubbo Spring Boot project source code and its project structure.
 Developers who are unfamiliar can refer there.